HPCLab-933/Vina-CUDA/README.md

  **Note**: At least 8M stack size is needed.
 To change the stack size, use `ulimit -s 8192`.
  1. install [boost library](https://www.boost.org/) (Current Version is 1.77.0)
  2. install [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) (Current Version: v12.2)   **Note**: CUDA library can be usually in `/usr/local/cuda` for NVIDIA GPU cards.
- 3. Open the Makefile file and change the following information:
+ 3. cd Vina-CUDA folder, open the Makefile file and change the following information:
        1. `$WORK_DIR` : Set as your working directory (eg: path/of/your/work/directory/Vina-CUDA);
        2. `$BOOST_LIB_PATH` : Set to the path where the BOOST library is located (eg: path/of/BOOST/boost_1_77_0);
        3. `$NVCC_COMPILER` : Set to the path of the NVCC compiler (eg: /usr/local/cuda-12.2/bin/nvcc).